mgalfre/DLCV-project/README.md

     - `data_bw`: folder containing black and white images and respective labels, divided in Train, Val, Test folders
     - `colorized`: folder containing examples of colorized images obtained with DeOldify GAN
     - `pickles`: folder containing pickles of the final dataframes for Train, Dev and Test, obtained in the _data_processing.ipynb_ notebook
+    - `yaml`: folder containing the _yaml_ files we used for training and testing YOLOv7
 2. SATM:
     - `preprocess.py`: set of functions used to handle and preprocess data from iNaturalis dataset
     - `dataset.py`: set of methods and classes used in the datasets creation for training Faster R-CNN model